Stevia: Commercial use

-In the early 1970s, sweeteners such as cyclamate and saccharin were gradually decreased or removed from a variant formulation of Coca-Cola.
-Consequently, use of stevia as an alternative began in Japan, with the aqueous extract of the leaves yielding purified steviosides developed as sweeteners.
-The first commercial Stevia sweetener in Japan was produced by the Japanese firm Morita Kagaku Kogyo Co., Ltd. in 1971.
-The Japanese have been using stevia in food products and soft drinks, (including Coca-Cola), and for table use.
-In 2006, Japan consumed more stevia than any other country, with stevia accounting for 40% of the sweetener market.
+Use of stevia as a sweetener began in Japan, with the aqueous extract of the leaves yielding purified steviosides developed as sweeteners.
+Japanese firm Morita Kagaku Kogyo claims they were the first, in 1971, to commercialize stevia sweetener production.

-In the mid-1980s, stevia became popular in U.S. natural foods and health food industries, as a noncaloric natural sweetener for teas and weight-loss blends.
-The makers of the synthetic sweetener NutraSweet (at the time Monsanto) asked the FDA to require testing of the herb.
+In the mid-1980s, stevia was commonly used in U.S. natural foods and health food industries, as a noncaloric natural sweetener for teas and weight-loss blends.
+The makers of the synthetic sweetener NutraSweet (at the time Monsanto) asked the FDA to require testing of stevia extracts.

-As of 2006, China was the world's largest exporter of stevioside products.
 In 2007, the Coca-Cola Company announced plans to obtain approval for its Stevia-derived sweetener, Rebiana, for use as a food additive within the United States by 2009, as well as plans to market Rebiana-sweetened products in 12 countries that allow stevia's use as a food additive.

 In May 2008, Coca-Cola and Cargill announced the availability of Truvia, a consumer-brand Stevia sweetener containing erythritol and Rebiana, which the FDA permitted as a food additive in December 2008.
 Coca-Cola announced intentions to release stevia-sweetened beverages in late December 2008.
 From 2013 onwards, Coca-Cola Life, containing stevia as a sweetener, was launched in various countries around the world.

 Shortly afterward, PepsiCo and Pure Circle announced PureVia, their brand of Stevia-based sweetener, but withheld release of beverages sweetened with rebaudioside A until receipt of FDA confirmation.
 Since the FDA permitted Truvia and PureVia, both the Coca-Cola Company and PepsiCo have introduced products that contain their new sweeteners.